NanoExplorer/EM100-Reader/README.md

 ```

 ## Documentation:
 `from em100 import *` gives you access to a couple of functions.
 Perhaps most useful are the `read_to_array` and `read_to_pandas` functions, which you can call with the path to a bin file to read.
 These will return a list or a DataFrame, respectively, containing all the records from the file.
+And for more information about my development of this tool, see [this post](https://rooneyworks.com/2023/06/reading-extech-em100-data-files/).